rbms-bsc/DCRMR/_pages/Additional-notes/On-carrier-unit-with.md

 ## 9.34.25 Related element

-<a name="9.34.25.1">9.34.25.1</a> See [Bound with](/DCRMR/additional-notes/Bound-with/) for manifestations bound together subsequent to publication, rather than issued together by the publisher, distributor, etc.
+<a name="9.34.25.1">9.34.25.1</a> See [Bound with](/DCRMR/additional-notes/Bound-with/) for manifestations bound or mounted together subsequent to publication or production, rather than issued together by the publisher, distributor, artist, etc.

 ## 9.34.3 General rule

-<a name="9.34.3.1">9.34.3.1</a>  Record this relationship as a structured note beginning with “Issued with” followed by a colon.
+<a name="9.34.3.1">9.34.3.1</a>  Record this relationship as a structured note beginning with “With” followed by a colon.
 List the related manifestations, in the order in which they are found.
 In the case of bound volumes, list all related manifestations in the description for the first manifestation and, in general, only the first manifestations in the descriptions for the subsequent manifestations.

 <a name="9.34.3.2">9.34.3.2</a> For each manifestation listed, give only the elements listed below: